jeanibarz/XtreemFS-Raspbian-Buster/README.md

 Then `swapon /dev/sda1` activate the SWAP partition for use.
 Check that the partition is used by the system by running `swapon --show`.

 Optionally,you can run remove the default SWAP partition allocated on the SD card: `swapoff /dev/thepartitiontobedisabled`

+# Usage

+Configure the OSD you want to use in for storage with a config file in /xtreemfs_data/osdconfig.properties

+Run docker-compose:
+`docker-compose up -d`

+Run the client:
+`docker run -t -i --privileged --net=host xtreemfs/xtreemfs-client /bin/bash`

+Create a volume:
+`mkfs.xtreemfs localhost/storage`